ddelcarpio/materiall-image-classification-fa20/code/README.md

 	- run_test_harness({insert individual dataset}) - individual datasets available include 'fremont_dataset', 'sa_dataset', or 'ny_dataset'
 	Additional parameters such as epochs, batch_size, shape, and other model hyperparameters are also optional declarations.

-**Note**: The following datasets reference files and filepaths specific the Materiall's 54.186.23.133 server.
+**Note**: The specificed datasets reference files and filepaths specific to Materiall's 54.186.23.133 server.

 Notebook titles are prefixed with the author's initials: